seekinginfiniteloop/PlainLicenses/docs/faq/index.md

 [plainlanguage.gov]: https://www.plainlanguage.gov/ "Plainlanguage.gov"
 [semantic versioning]: https://semver.org/ "Semantic Versioning"
 [separate versioning]: #whats-the-difference-between-the-version-numbers-for-original-version-and-plain-version-in-your-licenses "the difference between 'original' and 'plain' version numbers"
-[how we version]: #how-does-your-versioning-work "how we version our licenses"
 [what we change]: #is-anything-else-different-about-your-licenses "how we change the licenses"